sswam/allemande/doc/nsfw/guide_nsfw.md

 - **Uncensored LLMs**: Most of our 1000+ AI characters are up for sexual chat and role-play.
 - **Uncensored AI art**: We have many AI-art models that can make sexual images.
-- **AI art LoRAs**: Many LoRAs are available to improve your images.
+- **AI art LoRAs**: Many image-gen plugins called LoRAs are available to improve your images.
 - **Search**: We have search engines that can return sexual images and videos.
 - **Fantasy Characters**: You can chat with a large number of famous fantasy characters, and draw them: Alice (in Wonderland), Geralt (the Witcher), Bonnibel (Princess Bubblegum), and various Muppets!
 - **Custom Characters**: We can easily create custom characters, with help from Chaz or Chara, our character gen agents.